minnojs/minno-quest/README.md

 PIquest is a framework for administering on-line questionnaires.

 It is written in JavaScript and is built to be extremely versatile and customizable.
-The scripts for the player are written as JavaScript objects.
-This format allows, writing simple and straightforward scripts using a constrained scripting language.
+The scripts for are written as JavaScript objects.
+This format allows writing simple and straightforward scripts using a constrained scripting language.
 The format also allows advanced users to easily create complex and dynamic scripts using in-line JavaScript.

 ### Table of contents